 Mark Adickes, M.D.

-- Assistant professor, Department of Orthopedic Surgery, UTHealth Medical School
+- Assistant Professor, Department of Orthopedic Surgery, McGovern Medical School at UTHealth

 - Co-Medical Director, Memorial Hermann Ironman Sports Medicine Institute

 Mark Adickes, M.D., is a Super Bowl champion turned orthopaedic surgeon.
 He played on a championship Washington Redskins team and received his medical degree from Harvard Medical School.
 The focus of his practice is on the arthroscopic treatment of hip, knee and shoulder injuries.
 He has a special interest in preventing or significantly retarding the progression of hip arthritis.

 - Professor and Vice Chair, Department of Family and Community Medicine, McGovern Medical School at UTHealth